JosePineiro/MozJpeg-wrapper/README.md

-# MozJpeg-wapper
+# MozJpeg-wrapper
-Wapper for mozjpeg in C#.
-The most complete wapper in pure managed C#.
+The most complete MozJpeg wrapper in pure managed C#.

-Exposes decoding API, encoding API and information API via turbojpeg compatible API. info of any JPEG file).
-In the future I´ll update for expose more advanced Decoding API.
+Exposes decoding API, encoding API and information API via turbojpeg-compatible API info for any JPEG file).
+In the future I'll update to expose more advanced Decoding API.

-The wapper are in safe managed code in one class.
-No need external dll except turbojpeg_x32.dll and turbojpeg_x64.dll (included v3.2).
-The wapper work in 32, 64 bit or ANY system (automatic select the apropiate library.
+The wrapper is in safe managed code in one class.
+No need for external dll except turbojpeg_x32.dll and turbojpeg_x64.dll (included v3.2).
+The wrapper work in 32, 64 bit or ANY system (automatic select the apropiate library.

-The code are full comented and include simple example for using the wapper.
+The code is fully commented and includes a simple example for using the wrapper.

 ## Use
 Load JPEG image for JPEG file